notkoen/Zombie-Escape-Configs/README.md

 ### CS2

 The modding environment on CS2 is still under development.
 Thus, do not consider anything under the `cs2` folder as up to date.
-More information will come when know more information.
+More information will come when I know more information.

 ## Contact Me